Steve McQueen: Legacy

 In 2007, 27 years after his death, Forbes said McQueen remained a popular star, was still the "King of Cool", and was one of the highest-earning dead celebrities.
 A rights-management agency head credited Branded Entertainment Network (called Corbis at the time) with maximizing the profitability of his estate by limiting the licensing of McQueen's image, thereby avoiding the commercial saturation of other dead celebrities' estates.
 By 2007, McQueen's estate entered the top 10 of highest-earning dead celebrities.

 McQueen was inducted into the Hall of Great Western Performers in April 2007, in a ceremony at the National Cowboy & Western Heritage Museum.
 In November 1999, McQueen was inducted into the Motorcycle Hall of Fame.
 He was credited with contributions including financing the film On Any Sunday, supporting a team of off-road riders, and enhancing the public image of motorcycling overall.

 The Beech Grove, Indiana Public Library formally dedicated the Steve McQueen Birthplace Collection on March 16, 2010, to commemorate the 80th anniversary of McQueen's birth on March 24, 1930.
 A street in San Antonio, Texas is named after McQueen.
 In 2012, McQueen was posthumously honored with the Warren Zevon Tribute Award by the Asbestos Disease Awareness Organization (ADAO).

 Steve McQueen: The Man & Le Mans, a 2015 documentary, examines the actor's quest to create and star in the 1971 auto-racing film Le Mans.
 His son Chad McQueen and former wife Neile Adams are among those interviewed.
 On September 28, 2017, there was a selected showing in some theaters of his life story and spiritual quest, Steve McQueen – American Icon.
 There was an encore presentation on October 10, 2017.
 The film received mostly positive reviews.
 Kenneth R. Morefield of Christianity Today said it "offers a timeless reminder that even those among us living the most celebrated lives often long for the peace and sense of purpose that only God can provide".
 Michael Foust of Wordslingers called it "one of the most powerful and inspiring documentaries I've ever seen".

 In the 2019 Quentin Tarantino film Once Upon a Time in Hollywood, McQueen is portrayed by Damian Lewis.
 McQueen also appears as a character in Tarantino's novel of the same name.

+McQueen has been namechecked or referenced in songs or albums by artists such as Sheryl Crow ("Steve McQueen"), Prefab Sprout (album title), The Rolling Stones ("Star Star"), Brian Fallon ("Steve McQueen"), Drive-By Truckers ("Steve McQueen"), Queen ("Another One Bites the Dust") and Elton John ("Postcards From Richard Nixon").